openaustralia/morph/app/views/documentation/tutorial.md

 gem "mechanize"
 ```

-To use this library in our scraper,
+To use this library in your scraper,
 you need to declare that it is required at the top of your `scraper.rb`
 in the same way you have for the Mechanize library: